Cary-Grove High School: Athletics

 The school's team mascot is the "Trojan."

-The football team won three Class 6A state titles in 2009 against Providence Catholic High School, in 2018 against Crete-Monee High School, and 2021 against East St. Louis High School.
+The football team won four Class 6A state titles in 2009 against Providence Catholic High School, in 2018 against Crete-Monee High School, in 2021 and 2023 against East St. Louis High School.
 They finished three second places in 2004 (7A), 2012 (6A), and 2014 (7A).

 The 2009 Women's Volleyball team won the state title.
 It was the first state title in the school's history.
 In 2010, the Volleyball team was ranked Number 1 in the nation by various sources, but lost the state final game to Lyons Township High School snapping their 57 match win streak and ended their season at 41-1 overall.

 In 2011 the Volleyball team was runner up in the state, marking the third year in a row that the team made it to the state finals.

 In 2011 Carly Loeffel became the second individual and first female athlete to win a Track and Field championship in the high jump by jumping 5'8".
 The other individual champion was Brad Thornton in the 300m hurdles back in 2003.

 In 2012, also in track and field, Josh Freeman became the first person in school history, and in the history of the Fox Valley Conference, to win two individual state championships in the same year when he won the shot put and discus state titles.
 His shot put throw of 66'0" ranks 3rd all-time in Illinois state history.